 Your photo should be a clean headshot, without sunglasses or other people on.
 The goal is to present yourself as a professional, after all.
 In Europe, using a photo on a resume is normal and some employers even require it.
-In the USA, though, overly detailed information is illegal in order to prevent discrimination.
+In some US states, though, overly detailed information is illegal in order to prevent discrimination.
 That’s why many companies don’t like to see a photo on resumes as it reveals information about your gender, age and in some cases religion.

 From our experience, there is no right or wrong when it comes to including a photo on your resume.
 The answers of hiring managers vary.
-Decide whether it would add value to your resume based on your research of the company you’re applying for.
+Decide whether it would add value to your resume based on your research of the company you’re applying for and check your local laws and company policies (you can always email the HR department t ask).

 You can find more advice about the perfect photo here.